 Here in Seattle, it’s been a loooong, wet winter.
 I feel like I’m chomping at the bit for the first sign of spring.
 I’ve noticed that the spring produce is making it’s way into the grocery, a sure sign of better (and brighter) days to come!
 One of my true loves is now in season: asparagus.
 Claire whipped up this yummy and pretty asparagus tart recipe, perfect for some brunch-time sharing.

-- 1 package defrosted phyllo dough
+- 1 package phyllo dough defrosted

-- 3-4 tablespoons melted butter
+- 4 tablespoons butter melted

-- 12-15 stalks of washed fresh asparagus
+- 12-15 stalks asparagus washed

 - 2 large shallots thinly sliced into rings

-- 1 egg plus one egg yolk
+- 1 egg yolk

-- 1 1/2 cup ricotta
+- 1.5 cup ricotta

-- 2 tablespoons flour (I swear by King Arthur)
+- 2 tablespoons flour

-- 1/4-1/2 teaspoon ground white pepper
+- 1/4 teaspoon ground white pepper

-- 1/3 of a grated nutmeg or 1/4 teaspoon ground nutmeg
+- 1/4 teaspoon ground nutmeg

-- 1/4 teaspoon salt
+- 1/4 teaspoon kosher salt

-- grated Parmesan cheese or grated lemon rind for finishing
+- grated parmesan cheese for garnish

-The night before you make the tart, take the box of frozen phyllo dough out of freezer and allow it to defrost in fridge.
+- The night before you make the tart, take the box of frozen phyllo dough out of freezer and allow it to defrost in fridge.
 The next day, in a blender or food processor, place ricotta, shallots, egg plus egg yolk, flour, salt, pepper and nutmeg.
-Blend well, then refridgerate at least 30 minutes, which will keep it from spreading too quickly when it’s poured on the phyllo.
+Blend well, then refrigerate at least 30 minutes, which will keep it from spreading too quickly when it’s poured on the phyllo.

-Preheat oven to 425F.
+- Preheat oven to 425F.
 Wash the asparagus and break off the bottom end of each stalk.
 This part is tougher and usually lighter in color and it may be anywhere from 1- to 2-inches long.
 Cut each cleaned and trimmed stalk in half and set aside.
 Remove the package of phyllo dough from the refrigerator, unroll the dough and place it on the counter next to a 12×15” rimmed baking sheet.
 Carefully lift three phyllo sheets at once and place them at the upper left corner of the baking sheet.
 Brush the top with melted butter.
 Continue lifting the rest of the phyllo sheets, three at a time, onto the baking sheet, overlapping or tiling them slightly so they will eventually cover the entire baking sheet with a fairly even layer of phyllo sheets.
 Be sure to butter each layer as you add it.
 It’s ok if the sheets of dough break apart or stick together, just rearrange them to a place where the phyllo needs an extra layer.
 It doesn’t need to look perfect, but it should cover the entire baking sheet!